1

 • Wait at least eight hours after eating or drinking up to 18 mg of THC before driving or biking.
 If you’ve consumed more than 18 mg, wait longer.

-• Marijuana affects individuals differently.
+• Cannabis affects individuals differently.

 • These times are estimates based on research findings.
 If you’re unsure how marijuana will affect you, make other plans for transportation or don't drive.